rtcz/varlock/README.md

 # Varlock: privacy preserving storage and dissemination of sequenced genomic data

 ## Introduction
-Varlock is a command line interface utility for reversible allele maskig contained within a BAM file.
-The differences between the original and the masked BAM are stored in encrypted form, so only authorized users can recover their permitted parts of the original BAM.
-Varlock uses RSA asymmetric encryption with pairs of public and private keys for encryption and decryption, respectively.
+Varlock is a command line interface utility for reversible masking of personal alleles contained within a BAM file.
+The differences between the original and the masked BAM file are stored in encrypted form, so only an authorized user can restore the original BAM file.
+Varlock uses RSA asymmetric encryption for encryption and decryption of masked personal alleles.

 Two new binary file types are introduced in the tool: the first is a population specific _Variant Allele Count_ (_VAC_) file, which is essentially a compact VCF file that represents standard allele frequencies of a population.
 The second is a BAM file specific _BAM difference_ (_BDIFF_) file, where the differences between the original and a depersonalized BAM are compactly stored.